 AI + Motivational Interviewing

 MI is a collaborative, client-centered approach that strengthens a person's motivation to change by 𝗲𝗹𝗶𝗰𝗶𝘁𝗶𝗻𝗴 𝘁𝗵𝗲𝗶𝗿 𝗼𝘄𝗻 𝗿𝗲𝗮𝘀𝗼𝗻𝘀 𝗳𝗼𝗿 𝗰𝗵𝗮𝗻𝗴𝗲 rather than imposing external arguments.
+It offers a non-confrontational framework that honors their autonomy while exploring the complexity of these interactions.

 𝗘𝘅𝗽𝗹𝗼𝗿𝗶𝗻𝗴 𝗔𝗺𝗯𝗶𝘃𝗮𝗹𝗲𝗻𝗰𝗲

-Use MI's decisional balance technique to help clients examine pros and cons.
+Use MI's decisional balance technique to help examine pros and cons.
 Bringing the ambivalence to the forefront is paramount:

 𝗘𝗹𝗶𝗰𝗶𝘁𝗶𝗻𝗴 𝗖𝗵𝗮𝗻𝗴𝗲 𝗧𝗮𝗹𝗸